warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 3. If Intents are satisfied, the Keychain generates and stores a private key.
 4. A [Keychain Party](#keychain-party) publishes a public key to Warden Protocol.

-(?)
-Should we treat it as a Warden-specific term and capitalize it?
-(?)
-Is it true that the Keychain generates and stores a private key?
-(?)
-Are fees charged even when Intents aren't satisfied?

 ---

 ## Key request fee

 [Keychain](#keychain) operators can set fees in [WARD](#ward-token) for [key requests](#key-request).
 The Keychain collect fees to its [Keychain Address](#keychain-address), and then the Keychain operator can manage these funds.
 Key request fees are indicated in uWARD.

-(?)
-Should we treat it as a Warden-specific term and capitalize it?

 ---